silverstripe/silverstripe-dms/README.md

 which allows more fine-grained control over how the documents are managed and exposed through the website.

+Additionally, documents are stored and managed as part of a page instead of away in a separate assets store.

 Features:

  * Relation of documents to pages